kermitt2/biblio_glutton_harvester/Readme.md

 ```

 If you are not using a S3 storage, remove these keys or leave these values empty.
+Important: It is assumed that the complete S3 bucket is dedicated to the harvesting.
+The `--reset` parameter will clear all the objects stored in the bucket, so be careful.

 The configuration for a SWIFT object storage uses the following parameters: